 Friction with the Catholic Church

 To further pique Frederick's interest in the Holy Land, the Pope arranged a marriage for him with the teenage daughter of King John of Jerusalem (r.
 1210-1215 CE, also known as John of Brienne): Yolande of Brienne (l.
 1212-1228 CE, also known as Isabella II of Jerusalem).
 Jerusalem was not under crusader control but the king's seat persisted as did the hope that the holy city would be reconquered.
 King John offered the hand of his beloved daughter on the condition that Frederick would not lay claim on the throne of Jerusalem for as long as John lived.
-Frederick and the couple was married in 1225 CE in Brindisi, Southern Italy.
+The couple was married in 1225 CE in Brindisi, Southern Italy.
 According to some historians (although others disagree), Frederick broke his promise and the queen was mistreated, as described by historian Harold Lamb:

 Not a week had passed before John found his daughter unattended and weeping in the Brindisi castle.
 What she endured at Frederick’s hand was never known… The following day Frederick made sudden demand upon him to yield the scepter of his kingdom...
 (210)